specgit guides

 Write specs where engineers and AI agents already work — no Git, no Markdown syntax, no new permissions silo.

 Free to start, no credit card.
-Your docs never leave GitHub.
+Zero Content Retention — we never keep a copy.

 Frequently asked questions